WHAT IS EARWAX

 WHEN IS IT A PROBLEM

 Earwax becomes an issue when it clogs the ear canal.
-This can cause various symptoms such as itching, irritation, tinnitus (ringing/buzzing in the ears), hearing loss and sometime infections.
+This can cause various symptoms such as itching, irritation, tinnitus (ringing/buzzing in the ears), hearing loss and sometimes infections.

 Some people try to clean the earwax with earbuds, which can be more harmful than not.
 Here are a few reasons why it is not a great idea: